ISI Project Results

 Mailing address: 887 Sonoma Ave, #23, Santa Rosa, CA 95404

-Please consider making a donation to Authentic Presence.
-You can make checks payable to ISI with “Authentic Presence” included in the memo.
+Please consider making a donation to WILDR!
+You can donate online or make checks payable to ISI with “WILDR” included in the memo.

 Mailing Address: